spinone/tools/README.md

 Sometimes, when you've got a bunch of servers to do a credentialled scan on, the clients haven't set them all up right.
 This script takes a set of credentials (username, password and domain), then checks that port 445 TCP is open on each target, tries to logon using the given credentials, retrieves the list of shares and then attempts to open each of them, reporting if there's any issues doing so.
 It will  accept single targets, file lists or CIDR ranges.
-It's quick and dirty, but it's faster than running a credentialled scan again.
+It's quick and dirty, but more importantly, it's faster than running a credentialled scan again.
+Example usage: python smbcheck.py -u:chris -p:Password123 -d:WALES -L:hostlist.txt 192.168.5.207 10.2.3.0/24
 *Requires pysmb-1.1.27 from https://pypi.org/project/pysmb/#files  *

 **checkcerts.sh**